 The Group has a dedicated Chief Technology Architect and Group Information Security Officer with specific remits to consider and ensure that appropriate and reasonable controls are put in place, particularly in respect of cyber-related threats and data breach.
 The Group has appointed a Data Protection Officer to oversee the handling of personal data and compliance with Data Protection laws.

 The Group is reliant on its technological infrastructure for day-to-day operations and for delivering client and candidate services.
 A critical infrastructure or system disruption could have a material impact on the Group's financial results and an adverse impact on operations and the reputation of the Group.

 The Group continues to review and improve its business continuity and disaster recovery plans to mitigate against any critical infrastructure disruptions.

 Remote IT access is available for performing both critical business functions and operational continuity and is assessed as part of scheduled business continuity simulations.
-The Group invested in technology and innovation pre-Covid, enabling a seamless transition to remote working.

 Third-party advisers are used to perform penetration tests on major systems and operations.

 A change management team is in place to ensure that appropriate consideration is given to all change requirements, including a risk analysis of the requirement, and appropriate plans are developed to deal with any potential critical disruptions.

 The Group operates under a number of functional currencies.
 Any unfavourable movements in the foreign exchange rates may have an adverse effect on translation of overseas operations, and subsequently the Group's Pounds Sterling financial results.